-Jennifer Wexton brings a wealth of experience and a unique perspective to her campaign for the State Senate.
+Senator Jennifer Wexton brings a wealth of experience and a unique perspective to the Senate of Virginia.
 From 2001 to 2005, Jennifer served as an Assistant Commonwealth’s Attorney for Loudoun County, prosecuting felony and misdemeanor criminal and traffic cases in all of the Loudoun Courts.
 She successfully prosecuted thousands of cases and conducted hundreds of trials, including the prosecution of criminals who committed domestic violence or sexual offenses.
 Among them were a number of high-profile cases, including the 2002 murder trial Commonwealth v.
 Clara Jane Schwartz.

 Jennifer went into private practice after her second son was born, but remained committed to public service.
 She did a significant amount of Court-appointed guardian ad litem work, representing the interests of children who have been abused or neglected.
 In 2007, she received the Harry L. Carrico Award for her pro bono legal work.
 She also was the President of the Loudoun County Bar Association for the 2010-2011 term.

 Jennifer has a strong interest in Mental Health issues as a result of her legal work.
 She has served as a court-appointed attorney, and a Special Justice, in mental health commitment hearings.
 This work led her to serve for two years as a member of the Loudoun Community Services Board, an advisory policy board that oversees the Loudoun County Department of Mental Health, Substance Abuse and Developmental Services.

 In 2010, Jennifer was selected by the Chief Judge of the Loudoun Circuit Court to serve as a Substitute Judge in the District Court.
 This appointment confirmed her professional standing in Loudoun and served as a strong endorsement of Jennifer’s intelligence, temperament and good judgment.